 Now Cheryl doesn’t use an app, like Google calendars as Felicia uses in episode 3.
 She uses good old pen and paper to plan out her weeks and months.

 I am really big into planners like Cheryl.
-I have created a meal planner and weekly planner for you to download.
+I have created a planner for you to download.

 There is a planner that I have been using all year from Target and I enjoy it because I am able to write down quite a bit.
 Plus, it is organized weekly so that you can plan the week and also see what is coming up.

 You can try bullet journals as well and customize them for whatever you need.

 I personally prefer a planner that has more space so that I can write down a lot and also use stickers.
 I was so happy to find out that I was not alone when it came to stickers!